wolfSSL/documentation/wolfSSL/src/chapter03.md

 To help wolfSSL users and customers in determining SSL performance for wolfSSL / wolfCrypt, a benchmark application is provided which is bundled with wolfSSL. wolfSSL uses the wolfCrypt cryptography library for all crypto operations by default.
 Because the underlying crypto is a very performance-critical aspect of SSL/TLS, our benchmark application runs performance tests on wolfCrypt’s algorithms.

 The benchmark utility located in wolfcrypt/benchmark (`./wolfcrypt/benchmark/benchmark`) may be used to benchmark the cryptographic functionality of wolfCrypt.
-Typical output may look like the following (in this output, several optional algorithms/ciphers were enabled including HC-128, RABBIT, ECC, SHA-256, SHA-512, AES-GCM, AES-CCM, and Camellia):
+Typical output may look like the following (in this output, several optional algorithms/ciphers were enabled including ECC, SHA-256, SHA-512, AES-GCM, AES-CCM, and Camellia):

 ```sh
 ./wolfcrypt/benchmark/benchmark